Special Note#

 Advanced Content

-7.3 Install Firmware and Microcode#
+7.3 Firmware and Microcode#

 mkdir -p /etc/portage/package.license

-# Accept Linux firmware license terms
+# Accept license for linux-firmware

 echo 'sys-kernel/linux-firmware linux-fw-redistributable no-source-code' > /etc/portage/package.license/linux-firmware